TrevorBlythe/MentisJS/README.md

 <img src="https://github.com/TrevorBlythe/MentisJS/blob/main/images/net_diagram.png?raw=true" width = "800px">

-We will be using this network to be trained to become a XOR gate.
+We will be using this network to be trained to become a XOR gate. (im open to better example ideas)

 ```javascript
 for (var i = 0; i < 50000; i++) {